tarasurmach/wordle/README.md

 - #### Additional models implemented:
 - **Word**
 - This model is intended to encapsulate logic related to word generation and validation through communication with external API.
-- **Options**
+- **Settings**
-- Options model handles options-specific functionality(rendering UI elements and managing options state)
+- Settings model handles settings-specific functionality(rendering UI elements and managing settings state)